-Automation Improvements are being considered to support the retrieval of information for SARs as currently the process is predominantly manual searches and redaction.
-It is reliant upon employees responding promptly to requests from the Governance Team, but this can be impacted by availability and capacity.
+Automation Improvements are being piloted to support the retrieval of information for SARs as currently the process was predominantly manual searches and redaction.
+It was reliant upon employees responding promptly to requests from the Governance Team, but this can be impacted by availability and capacity.
+Initial findings have shown a significant improvement in retrieving relevant information increasing from 29% in 2020 to 39% in 2021.
+This is expected to improve further with increased automation of information retrieval.